 Employing a foreign national

 You want to employ a foreign national.
-Find out what you need to do and which residence permits there are.
+Find out what you need to do and which residence permits you can choose from.

 Employees with nationality of EU/EEA member state or Switzerland

 Do you want to employ a foreign national with the nationality of an EU/EEA Member State or Switzerland?
-The unrestricted movement of persons applies to them.
+EU law provides for free movement of persons.
 This means that your employee is free to work in the Netherlands and does not need a residence permit and does not need a work permit (in Dutch: tewerkstellingsvergunning or TWV).

 Employees with other nationalities

 Does the employee not have the nationality of an EU/EEA member state or Switzerland?
-How long your employee will stay in the Netherlands determines whether they need a visa or a residence permit.
+It depends on how long your employee will stay in the Netherlands if they need a visa or residence permit.

 Stay for less than 90 days

 Will the employee come to work in the Netherlands for a maximum of 90 days?
-In that case the employee sometimes needs a short stay visa.
+In that case the employee may need a short stay visa.
 Whether a short stay visa is needed depends on the employee’s nationality.
-In addition, you usually have to apply for a work permit (TWV) for the employee.
+In addition, you usually need to apply for a work permit (TWV) for the employee.

 Frontier workers

 Is the employee a frontier worker?
-In that case their stay in the Netherlands is also considered a short stay.
+In that case their work in the Netherlands is also seen as a short stay period.

 Stay for more than 90 days

-The employee needs a residence permit to work for more than 90 days in the Netherlands.
+The employee needs a residence permit to work and stay for more than 90 days in the Netherlands.

 Residence permit for work

 Various residence permits make it possible to work in the Netherlands.
-Which residence permit your employee needs often depends on their job.
+Which residence permit your employee needs often depends on the type of work.

 Knowledge and talent residence permits

-• Employees who are going to work in paid employment need a single permit (in Dutch: gecombineerde vergunning verblijf en arbeid or GVVA).
+• Employees with work in paid employment need a single permit (in Dutch: gecombineerde vergunning verblijf en arbeid or GVVA).
 The GVVA combines the residence permit and the work permit (TWV).
-The GVVA is also necessary for these jobs:
+The GVVA is also necessary for the following work:

 • Spiritual counsellor or officiating minister.